-Under the nationwide Pregnant Workers Fairness Act, employers are required to make "reasonable accommodations" for employees who have needs that their employer knows about related to pregnancy, including breastfeeding, chestfeeding, and lactation-like the need to pump milk regularly.
-An "accommodation" is a change to your work space, job duties, or schedule that lets you do your job and meet your lactation health needs (see examples of accommodations above).
+Under the nationwide Pregnant Workers Fairness Act, employers with 15 or more employees are required to make "reasonable accommodations" for employees who have needs that their employer knows about related to pregnancy, including breastfeeding, chestfeeding, and lactation-like the need to pump milk regularly.
+An "accommodation" is a change to your workspace, job duties, or schedule that lets you do your job and meet your lactation health needs (see examples of accommodations above).
+A very similar Virginia law2 applies to employers with five or more employees.3

 Your employer must give you an accommodation unless it would be very difficult or expensive to do so.
 When you request an accommodation, your employer could provide the change right away, or if that isn't possible, your employer must have a back-and-forth conversation with you about your needs and what changes could be made to meet them.
 Your employer does not have to give you your first-choice accommodation, so long as they give you some accommodation that meets your needs.
 However, your boss cannot make you take leave instead of providing an accommodation that lets you work.
+For more information on the Pregnant Workers Fairness Act, visit here.